These FAQs reflect common questions that we are regularly asked.

 - 15% discount on the Intro To Shipping course & Advanced Shipping courses run by MIAL

-Our next scheduled course is in Fremantle on the 15th of September, then followed by Brisbane on the 13th of October and Melbourne on the 17th of November.
+Our next scheduled course is in Melbourne on the 8th of November 2017.
 All courses generally include a ship visit.

 No, we are an Association and do not ship goods.
 You will need to look up Freight Forwarders in the Yellow Pages or on your favourite search engine.
 A freight forwarder can help you import and export goods.